-There’s no cooking involved, and all you’ll need is finely shredded cabbage, carrots, mayo, milk, buttermilk, onion, lemon juice, sugar, onion powder, salt, and pepper.
+There’s no cooking involved.
+All you’ll need is cabbage, carrots, mayo, milk, buttermilk, onion, lemon juice, sugar, onion powder, salt, and pepper.

 This gorgeously colorful salad has a lot more heat than the others on the list, but that doesn’t make it any less scrumptious.

 There are a few ingredients in this one that might be a little harder to find.
 But everything you need should be at your local Indian market or online.

 Like the others, it takes a minimal amount of effort and time to make, and it pairs well with most ethnic dishes.

 Of all the options I’ve given you here, this one is the most like a garden-fresh salad.

 That’s because you’ll use an actual salad mix (and Napa cabbage) for the base.